A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Discussion

 \subsection{Positions and Proper Motions}

 We fit for right ascension (\ra), declination (\dec), and the proper motion only in \ra\ ($\mu_{\alpha}$) in all analyses of the isolated TOAs (see \textsection\ref{subsec:fitting}).
-Initial assessments of fits allowing proper motion in \dec\ ($\mu_{\delta}$) to vary yield nonsensical measurements, likely due to the low ecliptic latitudes $|\beta| \lesssim 3\degree$ of these globular clusters, where pulsar timing has much less power measuring declination; therefore, we include $\mu_{\delta}$ as a fixed value of 0 in our fits.
+Initial assessments of fits allowing proper motion in \dec\ ($\mu_{\delta}$) to vary yield non-physical measurements (e.g., too large for the pulsar to remain in the GC), likely due to the low ecliptic latitudes $|\beta| \lesssim 3\degree$ of these globular clusters, where pulsar timing has much less power measuring declination; therefore, we include $\mu_{\delta}$ as a fixed value of 0 in our fits.
 The sensitivity to \dec\ and by extension $\mu_{\delta}$ in fits of long baseline TOAs are inherently less precise than those of \ra\ for these pulsars, and the large systematics imposed by the phase variations compound to make measurements of $\mu_{\delta}$ exceedingly difficult.
 Future work and additional observations could seek to improve upon this.
 It is also important to note that the positions of the pulsars analyzed here were already precisely measured, so only one iteration of the ROI technique was necessary.
 When using this technique to time newer and slower pulsars, the process of the ROI technique would need to be iterated if there is a significant position shift in the timing results to redo the Solar System delay subtraction.